Coronavirus (COVID-19) - Frequently Asked Questions

 - Implemented a one way system

-- Issued hand sanitiser for use
+- Issued hand sanitiser for use throughout our buildings

 - Asked individuals to wear face masks